ibz/glot/README.markdown

 - `svg-weighted[:<what>]` renders the input data to SVG without adding a map background and colors the segments based on how many times they appear in the input data. you can create some pretty nice stuff with this. examples to come.
 - `plot:<xaxis>-<yaxis>` plots the elevation and/or speed against distance or time in PNG format. `<xaxis>` is either `distance` or `time`, `<yaxis>` is either `speed` or `elevation` or both, separated by comma.
 - `kml[:<what>]` generates a KML, to be opened in Google Earth.
-- "stats" prints some stats about the input file.
+- `stats` prints some stats about the input file.

 output options: "svg-map", "svg-weighted" and "kml" outputs all support rendering the path, the points or both. default is path, for others use the following syntax: "svg-map:points" or "svg-map:path,points".